Here's a mind-boggling statistic - 50 years ago, carrots had 75% more magnesium than today.

-Salt also encourages drinking water; obviously for summer hydration but for winter too - horses drink far less water in winter so we need to help encourage them to do so.
-So we know how important it is to add salt into the feedbowl.
+Salt also encourages drinking water; obvious for summer hydration but for winter too - horses drink far less water in winter so we need to help encourage them to do so.
+It really is a no-brainer to add a quality salt into the feedbowl.

 We therefore don't include salt in our EquiVita range.

-This means you need to add your own.
 Add a generous heaped tablespoon of salt into the feedbowl, double if in hard work or sweating.
-We do a range of certified unrefined sea salts, certified by the Soil Association, as well as Himalayan rock salts, available in bulk at great rates, in our Individual Items page in the Online Shop.
+We sell unrefined coarse sea salt, certified by the Soil Association, as well as fine Himalayan rock salt, both available in bulk at seriously good prices compared to the supermarkets, in our Online Shop/Individual Items/Salts page.

-- Our entire product range is hand blended to order so you get it as fresh as can be to guarantee purity, which means there's no extra shelf time added to the Best Before date, hence lessening the time-risk of degrading the mix.
+Our entire product range is hand blended to order - nothing sits on any shelf - so you get it as fresh as can be to guarantee purity, hence lessening the time-risk of degrading the mix.